 This law differs from Washington state law which applies only to domestic violence crimes committed after July 1, 1993.
 Therefore, it is possible to be prohibited from firearms possession under federal law while allowed a CPL under Washington state law.

-Law enforcement agencies in the State of Washington act as agents for Department of Licensing and issue concealed pistol licenses to eligible citizens who reside within their jurisdictions.
+Law enforcement agencies in the State of Washington act as agents for Department of Licensing and issue concealed pistol permits to eligible residents and to eligible non-residents who are hunting or participating in trade shows or shooting events while visiting Washington.

 Applicants must apply in person at their local police department or sheriff's office, or if living in an unincorporated area, the local sheriff's office.
 Non-Washington state residents may apply at any police or sheriff's office in the state.

 In July of 2009 the Alien Firearms License Law changed.
-It is now legal for a non-citizen who is a lawful permanent resident in the State of Washington, or for a non-resident who is legally here visiting for hunting or to participate in trade shows or shooting events, to possess or carry a firearm without having to first obtain an Alien Firearms Licence.
+It is now legal for a non-citizen who is a lawful permanent resident in the State of Washington, or for a non-resident who is legally here visiting for hunting or to participate in trade shows or shooting events, to possess or carry a firearm without having to first obtain an Alien Firearms License.
 Aliens who are here temporarily, such as students or people with temporary work visas, will have to acquire the Alien Firearms License before being allowed to possess or carry firearms.
+These licenses must be acquired from the Sheriff's Office.

 For more information, visit the Department of Licensing Firearms Section website.